 In an emergency, call 9-1-1 or your local emergency service TTY number directly, without using the relay.
 The Americans with Disabilities Act (ADA) requires that 911 centers have TTYs and be prepared to handle emergency calls placed in this manner.
 Should you decide to use AZRS to place an emergency call, they will make every effort to assist you in an emergency.
 However, it is important to understand that relay centers are not 911 center and do not assume responsibility for emergency calls.

 AZRS will relay calls between TTY uses and directory assistance operators.
 To find a number, ask the CA to dial directory assistance.
 At the beginning of the call, give the CA as much information as possible including area code, city and state if possible.
-Directory assistance rates are determined by your long distance carrier.

 Placing relay calls through pay phones